DavidMDev/SpringBoot-Angular2/README.md

 - Run  `ng build` in root directory to build the angular app
 - Run `./gradlew build` in root directory to build the spring-boot application.
 Make sure to have done an `ng build` before or you won't have a front end
 - Change the working directory to `build/libs/` and run `java -jar project-0.0.1-SNAPSHOT.jar` to launch the server
+- Once the project is launched, go to `http://localhost:8080` in your web browser and test the app

 ### Testing